Layer 1 Blockchain (L1 Blockchain)

 Source: Freepik

-We’ll look at two major types of consensus mechanisms used by layer 1 public blockchain networks that will demonstrate that all of them have a common goal – to help maximize security, scalability and decentralization, if not maintain them simultaneously on the network (trilemma).
-The consensus mechanism is especially crucial for public blockchains where nodes are predominantly unrelated and can be operated by anyone from the public.
+We’ll look at two major types of consensus mechanisms used by layer 1 public blockchain networks with a a common goal – to help maximize security, scalability and decentralization.
+A decentralized consensus mechanism is especially crucial for public blockchains where nodes are predominantly unrelated and can be operated by anyone from the public.
 Given the distributed architecture of these blockchains, there’s a pressing need for a system where these independent nodes reach an agreement.
-This mechanism ensures that a majority consensus validates the legitimacy of transactions, providing a unified and trustworthy record in an environment where participants does not necessarily trust each other.
+This mechanism ensures that a majority consensus validates the legitimacy of transactions, providing a unified and trustworthy record in an environment where participants does not know each other.

 1. Proof Of Work